BIDS-Xu-Lab/BIDS-Xu-Lab.github.io/content/news/nlp-llm-ig-240320.md

 Summary: "ChatGPT in Action: An Experimental Investigation of Its Effectiveness in NLP Tasks" by Dr. Xia "Ben" Hu

-**Speaker**u: Dr. Xia “Ben” Hu, Associate Professor, Department of Computer Science at Rice University.
+**Speaker**: Dr. Xia “Ben” Hu, Associate Professor, Department of Computer Science at Rice University.

 **Title of Talk**: ChatGPT in Action: An Experimental Investigation of Its Effectiveness in NLP Tasks